JayjeetAtGithub/datafusion-duckdb-benchmark/README.md

 # Run the benchmarks.
 Results will be written to h2o_datafusion.csv and h2o_duckdb.csv
 bash benchmark.sh [cores (single/multi)]

 # Plot the results.
-Currently supports only single comparison charts
+Currently supports only comparison charts
 python3 plot.py
 ```